ocadaruma/kafka-tunnel/README.md

 runtimeOnly 'com.mayreh.kafka-tunnel:client:0.1.0-SNAPSHOT'
 ```

-Then, configure the tunnel server endpoint via Java system property:
+Then, configure the tunnel server endpoint via Java system property for your client, then run the application.

 ```
 -Dkafka.http.tunnel.endpoint=localhost:8080